-Abingdon’s “Other Half” is impressive by any standards with its range of over 100 activities.
-Sport no doubt is of huge importance to many boys but there is also a vast range of pursuits for them to get stuck into whilst off of the sports field.
-For some, it is the excitement and comradeship of the CCF and DoE, for others it’s the cerebral challenges of Chess and Boardgaming.
+Abingdon’s “Other Half” is impressive by any standards with its range of over 120 activities.
+Sport no doubt is of importance to many boys but there is also a vast range of other pursuits.
+For some, it is the excitement and comradeship of the CCF and DofE, for others it’s the cerebral challenges of Chess or the thrill of playing in an orchestra.
 One really distinctive feature of life at Abingdon is that a boy does not have to dedicate himself to one thing: he can have a variety of identities.

 If performance is not quite for you, the creative urges of nascent writers and journalists are well served by the writing opportunities available under the English department’s aegis.
 If it’s newspaper writing you’re after, then there’s The Blazer in Lower School moving onto The Martlet for Middle School and upwards.
-If you’re wanting something a little more edgy and magazine-like, then Words & That is where you’ll find yourself (there’s often a great parody of the Head’s Blog in there).
+If you’re wanting something a little more edgy and magazine-like, then Words & That is where you’ll find yourself.
 For the real highbrow journos, there’s the official school magazine, of course, The Abingdonian, with its brief to act as a chronicle of the year.

-There’s not room enough to cover the amazing range of musical and choral ensembles the boys participate in, or the stunning objects d’art crafted by boys caught by the Art or DT bug.
-When Abingdon changed its timetable three years ago, more time was put into the curriculum for the creative arts (Music, Drama, DT and Art) and it’s a delight to see them prosper with a vibrant, vivid life at the school.
+There’s not room enough to cover the amazing range of musical and choral ensembles the boys participate in, or the Art or DT activities.
+It’s a delight to see the creative arts prosper with a vibrant, vivid life at the school.
 Abingdon is often associated with the strength of its sport, but it would be true to say that for many, many Abingdonians, their sport is only the ‘other half’ of their “Other Half”.

 See video snippets of the Other Half Activities.